stevenc49/stevenc49.github.io/pages/journal.md

 I tried the weekly contest.
 The time pressure is there.
 There are also virtual contests where rank will not be affected.

+When the contest is finished, you see your rank amongst other ppl.
+For my first one, I got 1/4 question correct with a rank of 9316/13807.

 ### Jun 19